SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 Then, you can toggle on which locations that you need using the following suggestions:

-* Lower-Body Set (5 trackers) - Waist and feet.
+* Lower-Body Set (5 trackers) - Waist, knees and feet.
-* Core Set (5 trackers with 1 extension) - Chest, waist and feet.
+* Core Set (5 trackers with 1 extension) - Chest, waist, knees and feet.
 * Enhanced Core Set (5 trackers with 3 extensions) - Chest, waist, knees and feet.
 * Full-Body Set (7 trackers with 3 extensions) - Chest, waist, knees, feet and elbows.